Hodeidah: History

+In January 1919, following the collapse of Ottoman Yemen in World War I, Britain occupied Hodeidah.
+Britain evacuated the city on 29 January 1921, allowing it to be taken by the Emirate of Asir.
+A British report dating to 25 March 1925 reported on an offensive by the Kingdom of Yemen against Asir and mentioned that, while Hodeidah remained outside the control of Yemeni troops, it would be occupied "in due course".
+Yemen captured the city in April 1925.

 The city was briefly occupied by Saudi forces during the Saudi–Yemeni war of 1934.

-After a disastrous fire in January 1961 destroyed much of Hodeidah, it was rebuilt, particularly the port facilities, with Soviet aid.
+A major fire in January 1961 destroyed much of Hodeidah.
+The city was rebuilt, particularly its port facilities, with Soviet aid.
 A highway to Sanaa, the capital, was completed in 1961.
 The city was also the site of a Soviet naval base in the 1970s and 1980s.

 On 20 July 2024, during the Gaza war, the city was the target of an Israeli air raid in response to repeated Houthi attacks against Israel and an attack on Tel Aviv that resulted in the death of a civilian.
 The Israeli strike targeted port oil facilities and a power plant, resulting in a large fire killing six and wounding 87.
 The IDF said that they targeted military facilities.